zblz/naima/docs/tutorial.rst

 Saving and retrieving the results of the sampling run
 -----------------------------------------------------

-The parameter chain resulting from the sampling procedure can be saved with `naima.save_chain`.
+The parameter chain and metadata blobs resulting from the sampling procedure can be saved with `naima.save_run`.
 This function will save the results of the run to an HDF5 file that can be archived and analysed after the fact.
 The sampler properties saved to the HDF5 file are:

 - parameter vector chain: ``sampler.chain``
 - log-probability for all the parameter vectors in the chain:
   ``sampler.lnprobability``
 - parameter labels: ``sampler.labels``
 - data table: ``sampler.data``

-Note that, at the moment, the information stored in the metadata blobs (including the spectral model computed for each of the parameter vectors) is not stored in the file.
+- metadata blobs: ``sampler.blobs``

+Note that only metadata blobs that can be converted into a numpy array will be stored.
+Blobs consisting of other classes, or with different lengths within the same blob, will raise a warning and be discarded on the `naima.save_run` call.

-The saved sampler can be retrieved with the `naima.read_chain` function, which will return an `~emcee.EnsembleSampler`-like object.
+The saved sampler can be retrieved with the `naima.read_run` function, which will return an `~emcee.EnsembleSampler`-like object.
 However, the model function cannot be saved in the HDF5 file, so a model function has to be provided at read time.
 This function will be used to compute the model output from the parameter vectors in the chain.
-Without a model function, the sampler read from the HDF5 file can be passed onto `~naima.plot_chain`, `~naima.plot_corner`, and `~naima.plot_data` for analysis.
-If a model function is provided to `naima.read_chain`, the resulting sampler can also be used with `~naima.plot_fit`, and the model realizations will be computed from the parameter vectors in the chain.
-Because of this, `~naima.plot_fit` will be slower than when reading the model realizations from the metadata blobs.
+Without a model function, the sampler read from the HDF5 file can be passed onto `~naima.plot_chain`, `~naima.plot_corner`, `~naima.plot_fit`, and `~naima.plot_data` for analysis.
+If a model function is provided to `naima.read_run`, the resulting sampler can also be used with `~naima.plot_fit` when setting the ``e_range`` parameter, which requires the model function to be accesible in the ``modelfn`` attribute of the sampler object provided.

 .. _blobs: